wtsi-hgi/python-hgijson/docs/functionality.md

 (https://github.com/wtsi-hgi/python-json/blob/master/hgijson/json/interfaces.py) interface.
 To achieve this functionality with other `JSONDecoder` implementations, you would have to (wastefully) convert the dictionary to a string using `json.dump` before using the decoder's standard `decode` method.*

-### Notes
-* Decoders and encoders work for iterable collections of instances in the same way as they do for single instances.
-* Encoders will serialize `None` to `null` and visa-versa for decoders.
-* Encoders will only encode objects into JSON objects (`{}`).
-A custom `JSONEncoder` must be used to encode Python objects that should be represented in any other way (e.g. as a JSON list (`[]`)).
-* Ensure your serializers are not vulnerable to attack if you are serializing JSON from an untrusted source.